o11y-weekly/o11y-weekly.github.io/2023-10-XX_What_is_not_an_observability_solution/NEWS/README.md

 If you have such problem, the Federated and Centralized models should be considered

 ##### Federated
-The model is centralized but the software is not spread anymore.
+The model is centralized but the software is not spred anymore.
 This mode requires defined roles because shared responsability on the same perimeter / role does not really work.

 "Nobody care when the responsability is shared"